-I cannot say enough about the high tea, and I highly recommend you try it for yourself!
+I can’t say enough about the high tea, and I highly recommend you try it for yourself.
 For the most up-to-date prices and availability, check the website for more information.

 Disclaimer: Even though I was invited by Windsor Arms Hotel, all views are my own and based on my own experience.
 This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.

 Welcome to my site!
 I'm Lisa, founder of Following the Rivera.
 I write primarily for a ‘flashpacker’ audience, a demographic (late 20s onward) that enjoys glamping over camping and staying at boutique/luxury boutique hotels.
 Flashpackers also like to indulge in the local food and wine, cultural activities, as well as a spot of wellness on their travels.
 Want to know more?
 Read on....